Most people don’t have vividly clear premonitions that they fully understand, but the mother-to-be in the video below did, and it saved her life!

 This video provides a quick and easy energy exercise that can help you to reduce agitation from overstimulation and sensory overload.
 Each step in this short solution is covered in detail to help you learn to visualize the process and move your energy safely and effectively.

-In this video, I mention that the process worked immediately for me, but bear in mind that I move energy every day and have been doing it for a long time, so I am already adept at manipulating my energy effectively.
-If you are not, you may not have the same results.
+In this video, I mention that the process works immediately for me, but I move energy every day and have been doing it for decades, so I am adept at manipulating my energy effectively.
+If you are not practiced in this art, you may not have the same level of results right out of the gate.

-So if you are a novice, or if overstimulation is a frequent occurrence for you, I highly recommend that you practice this exercise while you are not already overloaded.
-Specifically, make this practice part of your daily routine every morning before you start interacting with others or venture out into the world.
+And if overstimulation is a frequent occurrence for you, I highly recommend that you practice this exercise while you are not already in sensory overload.
+Rather, make this practice part of your daily routine every morning before you start interacting with others or venture out into the world.

 Doing so will help you to set a new homeostasis for yourself that over time will leave you less vulnerable to overstimulation.
 Plus, the more you practice, the better you will get at it.
 You will start to feel the steps instead of thinking about them.

 So don’t give up after one try.
-This is a practice and should be treated as such.
+This is an energy practice and it will take practice to learn.

-At some point after that, you can experiment to see if you still need the ritual daily, or if you can stop and only use it if you have a breakthrough moment of overstimulation.
-By then, they should be happening much less frequently, if at all.
+At some point after that, you can experiment to see if you still need the ritual daily, or if you can stop and only use it as needed.
+But by then you should see a difference and hopefully you will find that you are overstimulated much less frequently.

 Vision Boards are more than just a fun art project